pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/package_update_process.rst

     #.
 If you fixed the bug, change the bug status as **RESOLVED/FIXED**::

         BUG:FIXED:#123456       # Closes the bug report #123456 as RESOLVED/FIXED
     #.
+After a freeze date, `package updates`_ and inclusions_ are restricted according to that particular freeze definiton.
+However, it is still possible to update or include a package by requesting an EXCEPTION.
+        #.
 If your package needs an exception, please control Exceptions_ list and follow `exception request`_ process.
         #.
-If your package has a new package exception request and accepted please also request for `package review`_ for new packages.
+If your package has a `new package exception`_ request and accepted please also request for `package review`_ for new packages.

-    #.
-After a freeze date, package updates and inclusions are restricted according to that particular freeze definiton.
-However, it is still possible to update or include a package byrequesting an EXCEPTION.
-This process is depicted in the following figure:
+    All general process is depicted in the following figure:

  .. image:: images/package-updates2.png